italia/developers.italia.it/_platforms/en/designers.md

 # Design system

-Since 2022, a unique and coherent desing system has been established by building on and evolving the different kits listed below.
+Since 2022, a unique and coherent desing system has been established by building on and evolving the different kits listed below:

 * Introduction to the current version of the [Design System](https://designers.italia.it/design-system/){:target="_blank"}.
 * Kickstart [guide](https://designers.italia.it/design-system/come-iniziare/).